Skip to main content

 Each layer solves a different problem.
 Service workers handle read caching, IndexedDB handles local state, and background sync handles write durability.

-Service Worker: Cache-First Strategy
+How Does the Service Worker Cache-First Strategy Work?

 MicroItinerary uses a cache-first strategy for static assets and a network-first strategy for API data: